Substance Abuse Treatment vs. Cold Turkey Detox

-Unlike the cold turkey detox method, medical detoxification allows for a natural purge that rids the patient’s system of its physical craving for the addictive substance.
+Unlike the cold turkey detox method, detoxification allows for a natural purge that rids the patient’s system of its physical craving for the addictive substance.
 Proper substance abuse treatment ensures that the patient is given a safe, controlled environment to recover, away from controlled substances, and anyone who might try to supply them.
-Additionally, medical help is always available in the event that the patient suffers painful withdrawal symptoms.
+Additionally, help is always available in the event that the patient suffers painful withdrawal symptoms.

 The Dangers of Quitting Cold Turkey